Schubert's last sonatas: IV. Allegro

 This movement is written in 6/8 and in tarantella style and is characterised by a relentless galloping rhythm calling on demanding pianistic effects with frequent hand-crossing and leaps across registers.
 It employs the three-key exposition, a recurrent element in Schubert's style.
 The first theme shifts from C minor to C major – another Schubertian feature, and contains many allusions to D♭ major, which finally becomes established in a climactic reference to the Adagio's characteristic plagal cadence.
 The second theme, proceeding with the enharmonic parallel minor of this cadence (C♯ minor), further develops the cadence in its alternation of tonic and subdominant tonalities.
 After a series of modulations, the exposition ends in the traditional relative major, E♭.

-The development section begins in C♭ with a new theme, derived from the last bars of the exposition.
+The development section begins in B major with a new theme, derived from the last bars of the exposition.
 Later on, additional material from the exposition is developed, gradually building up towards a climax.
 The recapitulation is also written in three keys; the first theme is drastically shortened, and this time the second theme veers to B♭ minor, the result being that the closing section appears in the traditional tonic.

 The coda begins with a long anticipatory passage which stresses A♭, the submediant, and then reintroduces the first theme, restoring most of the music omitted from its reprise.
 This last passage is characterized by sweeping arpeggios with violent dynamic contrasts – a series of subito fortissimo decaying to piano, following the rise and fall of the melody.
 On the last iteration, the melody hits triple forte at the zenith of its register and then plunges four octaves in a descending arpeggio, marked poco a poco diminuendo al pianissimo.
 An emphatic cadence then concludes the piece.